×

 1. The cost of on-premise customization is exorbitant.

-2. It “locks you in” : each customization will make the future update of your WMS even more complex, expensive, or even impossible.
+2. It "locks" you in : each customization will make future updates to your WMS even more complex, expensive, or even impossible.

-In 2026, the debate has changed.
+By 2026, the debate had changed.
 Modern SaaS WMS solutions are no longer rigid.
-They have become extremely configurable .
+They have become extremely configurable.

-You don't need to "customize" (change the code) when you can "configure" (adjust the thousands of parameters) so that the software adapts to your merchandise receiving, picking , or storage management workflows.
-WMS solutions are designed to be 100% customizable by configuration to fit your needs.
+You don't need to "customize" (change the code) when you can "configure" (adjust the thousands of parameters) so the software adapts to your goods receiving, picking , or warehouse management workflows.
+WMS solutions are designed to be 100% customizable through configuration to suit your needs.

 Beyond Deployment: The Impact on Your Logistics Operations